Jurredr/pokemon-delta/README.md

 <br/><br/>
 ## Project
-The project is currently **inactive**, as it was created with the intention of practicing with P5.js and web-sockets (Socket.io).
+The project is currently **inactive**, as it was just created with the intention of practicing with P5.js and web-sockets (Socket.io).
 Here are some brief reference images of the current game.
-Online functionalities are working, including username-tags, live movement, and joining/quiting.
-Next to this, map rendering, BGM handling, camera movement, player-control, and basic entitity management are all implemented.
+Online functionalities including live movement, joining/quiting, and username-tags are all implemented.
+Additionally, map rendering, BGM handling, camera movement, player-control, and basic entitity management are all functional.

 <br/><br/>
 <p align="center">